 Initial symptoms usually occur in the upper respiratory tract and resemble those associated with a severe common cold, including a persistent runny nose (rhinorrhea), nasal crusting and nasal obstruction or congestion.
 More serious symptoms include nosebleeds, ulcerations of the mucous membranes in the nose with secondary bacterial infection, sinus pain, inflammation of the sinuses (paranasal sinusitis), and hoarseness.
 Some affected individuals will develop a hole or tear in the wall (septum) dividing the nostrils, resulting in the collapse of the bridge of the nose, a condition called saddle nose.
 Affected individuals may also develop recurrent middle ear inflammation (otitis media), which, if untreated, may eventually result in hearing loss.

-Additional initial symptoms can include fever, general feeling of ill health (malaise), weakness and fatigue, joint paint (arthralgia), loss of appetite, and unintended weight loss.
+Additional initial symptoms can include fever, general feeling of ill health (malaise), weakness and fatigue, joint pain (arthralgia), loss of appetite, and unintended weight loss.
 Sometimes, the upper airways are affected for years before other symptoms develop and, sometimes, granulomatosis with polyangiitis remains isolated in the upper airways and the rest of the body remains unaffected.
 This may be called localized or limited granulomatosis with polyangiitis.

 Most individuals experience symptoms affecting the muscles and skeleton, including pain in various joints (polyarthralgia), inflammation and swelling of the joints (arthritis), inflammation of muscles (myositis), and muscle pain (myalgia).